MattMS/about.mattms.info/index.md

 # About Matt

-I like to spend my time solving creative and technical issues using the experience I am continually gaining.
+I like to spend my time solving creative and technical issues that help people collaborate and share their work in interesting ways.

 This involves a lot more thinking and chatting to people than typing at a keyboard.